pkali/scorch_src/README.md

 - weapons.asm - general arsenal of tankies
 - definitions.asm - label definitions, moved to make it work better with Altirra debug (it doesn't).

-We were trying to use macros, pseudo-ops and simple graphics primitives as much as possible.
-This way it should be relatively easy to port this code to e.g. C64
+We were trying to use macros, pseudo-ops, and simple graphics primitives as much as possible.
+This way, it should be relatively easy to port this code to, for example, the C64.

-After those N years of working on this piece of code we are sure it would be much wiser to write it in C, Action! or MadPascal but on the other hand it is so much fun to type 150 chars where all you want to have y=a*x+b :)
+After working on this piece of code for N years, we are sure it would be much wiser to write it in C, Action!, or MadPascal.
+On the other hand, it is so much fun to type 150 characters when all you want to have is y = a * x + b. :)

-Originally most variables were in Polish, comments were sparse, but we wanted to release this piece of code to public.
-Because of being always short of time/energy (to finish the game) we decided it must go in 'English' to let other people work on it.
-It never happened, but we got some encouraging comments and we are still trying to do something from time to time.
+Originally, most variables were in Polish, and comments were sparse.
+However, we wanted to release this piece of code to the public.
+Because we were always short of time and energy (to finish the game), we decided to translate it into English so that other people could work on it.
+This never happened, but we received some encouraging comments, and we are still trying to do something from time to time.

 With the advent of [fujinet](https://fujinet.online/) we are thinking about making the game interplanetary, err, with multiplayer over the net.
 We'll see.

 ## Changelog:

+###### Version 1.30
+2023-05-21

+Okay, okay, we promised that the single-machine game was done, and it was.
+However, some bug reports came in, and development of the C64 version unearthed some mostly peaceful and dormant pests.
+As a result, it appears that a new release is happening.

+The most important changes:
+- most machine-dependent code moved to appropriate folders (`Atari/` and `C64`)
+- Game Over results table improved by sorting all 3 values - points, hits and money earned
+-

 ###### Version 1.28
 2023-04-22